saima-tithi/FastViromeExplorer-Doc/index.md

 After running FastViromeExplorer using IMG/VR as reference database, the abundance output will be saved in FastViromeExplorer-final-sorted-abundance.tsv.
 The 1st column of this file contains the ids of the mVCs.
 An example id is: 7000000498.a:SRS017521_Baylor_scaffold_5189.
 Here, the 1st part of the id (before .a:) represents a genome id from IMG/VR database and the 2nd part (after .a:) represents the scaffold id from IMG/VR database.
 To retrieve the annotation of a genome or of a scaffold, you need to go to the IMG/VR webpage (<a href="https://img.jgi.doe.gov/cgi-bin/vr/main.cgi">https://img.jgi.doe.gov/cgi-bin/vr/main.cgi</a>).
 You can find annotation of a genome by searching for the genome id in the "Quick Genome Search" search box.
 Similarly, you can find annotation of a scaffold by searching for the scaffold id in the "Scaffold Search" section of IMG/VR (<a href="https://img.jgi.doe.gov/cgi-bin/vr/main.cgi?section=ScaffoldSearch">https://img.jgi.doe.gov/cgi-bin/vr/main.cgi?section=ScaffoldSearch</a>)

 # Run FastViromeExplorer using Global Ocean Virome (GOV) database
 Download the kallisto index file for GOV database "GOV_viral_contigs_EPI_MES.idx" and the list of viruses in the database "GOV_viral_contigs_EPI_MES_list.txt" from <a href="http://bench.cs.vt.edu/FastViromeExplorer/">http://bench.cs.vt.edu/FastViromeExplorer/</a> and save those files.
+In terminal, go into the project directory.
 From the project directory, run the following command:
 ```bash
 java -cp bin FastViromeExplorer -1 $read1File -2 $read2File -i /path-to-index-file/GOV_viral_contigs_EPI_MES.idx -l /path-to-virus-list/GOV_viral_contigs_EPI_MES_list.txt -o $outputDirectory
 ```